carolyn-wong/Flicks/README.md

 ## Notes

-Asynchronous calls were confusing at first!
+Asynchronous calls were confusing at first, but TJ's explanation was very helpful!

 ## License